saulpierotti/markdown_notebook/LB1.md

 	* It is the sequence derived from the structure, it can be different than the one in uniprot (!)
 * Coverage refers to the percentage of protein sequences covered in the protein structure
 * PDB files produced using a synchrotron source have 2 spots associated with every atom
-* For each ATOM we have the xyz coordinates, the occupancy, and temperature factor
+* For each ATOM we have the xyz coordinates, the occupancy, and temperature factor (B size)
 * Occupancy is how well the atom fits the electron density
+	* It is usually 1
+	* If it is less than 1, there are more records for the same atom with occupancies that add up to 1
+	* The same atom represented more than once has the residue name changed as ARES, BRES, CRES, ...
 * The temperature factor refers to the mobility of the position
+	* Tends to be higher at the surface and lower in the core
 * The PDB file contains the atomic model of a macromolecule
 * The CPK colorscheme is a popular set of colors used for the different atoms
 * The structure validation window reports the percentile rank of different validation methods